betterbrowser/arcfox/README.md

 ### It crashes using linux on low-end computers
 - I don't know why it's happening, and at the moment i can't analyze it.
 So this problem gonna persist for some time, sorry :(

-## Help Wanted!!
-I'm having a lot of problems on updating the tab names without making the active tab lossing it's css.
-If you are better with js than me or know how to solve it, please be free to do a pull-request!
-I'm gonna be so gratefull.
-Also, if you have any ideas that can improve arcfox pls open a issue with your idea :)

 # Support
 If you have any problems you can open a issue on this repository or contact the developer [here](https://discord.gg/VRBVsjJ7NQ)